 FAQs and Other Tips

 Where do I get pickled jalapenos?
 You can buy canned pickled jalapenos almost anywhere - but I like to make my own.
-I use this quick pickled jalapeno recipe from Love and Lemons.
+I use this quick pickled jalapeno recipe from Gimme Delicious.

 I don't want to make the sauce, what else can I use?
 Honestly this sauce is really easy and quick to make and I recommend you do.
 However, if you don't want to, you could use a chipotle mayo in a pinch.